My interest in psychology did not begin with textbooks.

 No human stands outside influence.
 Anyone who believes they do is already deceiving themselves.

-Psychology has taught me that the goal is not perfection.
+The goal is not perfection.

 It is attention.